General information about Web Application Firewall (WAF) protection

 WAF (Web Application Firewall) is a class of solutions that ensure web application security at the L7 level, protecting a site or application from targeted attacks.

-A targeted attack is an attack on your site or application aimed at stealing confidential data, gaining access to internal systems, causing reputational damage, or disrupting the application's operation.
-Targeted attacks are often masked as regular user traffic.
+A targeted attack is an attack on your website or application aimed at stealing confidential data, gaining access to internal systems, causing reputational damage, or disrupting application operations.
+Targeted attacks are often disguised as normal user traffic.

 The WAF Curator service is available in Selectel.